-Digitalisation, artificial intelligence and robotics: technology mega trends are driving huge disruption to the world of manufacturing across the planet.
-Humans, machines and processes are becoming ever more closely interwoven as we strive to improve productivity.
+Digitalization, artificial intelligence and robotics: Technology mega trends are driving huge disruption to the world of manufacturing across the planet.
+Humans, machines, and processes are becoming even more closely interwoven as we strive to improve productivity.
 In many cases, physically strenuous work is being eliminated for employees and replaced by other tasks requiring expertise in this evermore - complex production environment.
 Nobody knows exactly where we are heading – but the journey is certainly an exciting one!

 A tangible future

 For example, in Bühlertal

 Manufacturing locally while remaining competitive.
 Implementing client requests in high quality at high speed.
 Assuring the long-term existence and sustainability of our site.
 Kärcher is heading in this direction and going fully digital at the Bühlertal site.
 Even before the Bühlertal 5.0 project started, the plant was already over 50% automated.
 Within just two years, production control, manufacturing, and intralogistics had all been introduced or further automated.
 But why do driverless vehicles need swarm intelligence and why do employees now have to carry much less weight?
 Let’s take a look.

 Large projects have a habit of petering out before they come to anything.
 This is a particular problem when the scope is too big and employees are not on board.
 Katja Räntzsch, project manager for Bühlertal 5.0, explains: “Right from the start, it was important that all staff were involved because they are the ones who will have to take on many of the tasks in the implementation process.
 That can only happen if they are motivated and open to new ideas – not to mention that business goes on and we have to reliably run the operational side of things, too.”